How Do You Draw Lines In Word

 1. Use Styles for Consistency: Create custom styles for your lines to ensure consistency throughout your document.
 This makes it easy to apply the same formatting to multiple lines, and it allows you to quickly update the appearance of all lines by modifying the style.

-2. Pay Attention to Alignment: Ensure that your lines are properly aligned with the surrounding text and other elements.
+2. Pay Attention to Alignment: see to it that your lines are properly aligned with the surrounding text and other elements.
 Misaligned lines can look unprofessional and distracting.

 3. Use Color Wisely: Color can be a powerful tool for highlighting information, but it should be used sparingly.
 Avoid using too many colors, and make sure that the colors you choose are easy on the eyes.